jnodes/shenbury-ai/OPERATING-AGREEMENT.md

 ### 1.2 Purpose

 The primary purpose of The Company is to:
-(a) Develop and utilize the "Dynasty X" AI-Powered Provenance Protocol for the verification of assets.
+(a) Develop and utilize the Shenbury AI-Powered Provenance Protocol for the verification of assets.
 (b) Issue, manage, and support the "Shenbury Provenance Token" (SHBY) on the Ethereum blockchain.
-(c) License the "Dynasty X" technology platform to third parties.
+(c) License the Shenbury technology platform to third parties.
 (d) Fund Company operations and deliver value to stakeholders through technology licensing and platform services.

 ## ARTICLE II: THE TECHNOLOGY PLATFORM

 ### 2.1 Intellectual Property

-The Company (Shenbury Ltd.) is the sole owner of the proprietary "Dynasty X" AI-Powered Provenance Protocol technology platform.
+The Company (Shenbury Ltd.) is the sole owner of the proprietary Shenbury AI-Powered Provenance Protocol technology platform.
 This technology serves as the foundational asset for the Company's operations and tokenization activities.

 ### 2.2 Technology Development

-The "Dynasty X" AI Protocol has been developed by the Company's engineering team and verified through rigorous testing and validation processes.
+The Shenbury AI Protocol has been developed by the Company's engineering team and verified through rigorous testing and validation processes.

 ## ARTICLE III: THE TOKEN (SHBY)